techdivision/flexcolumnlayouts/README.md

 * Inline-Styles: background-color, text-color and background-image (experimental, just inline-styling - too specific to generalize)

 ### Principle
-The idea behind this package is to have a full set of options for flex layouts available, so you can:
+The idea behind this package is to have a full extendable set of options for flex layouts available, so you can:
 1. Do some experiments
 2. Check which layouts improve experience, readability and layout on your website
 3. Build new NodeTypes from that template

 Having all those options at hand might be too complicated for some editors, but gives a great toolbox for advanced ones.

-**We consider it rather useful for prototyping or advanced editors.**
+Therefore we keep the default features as simple as possible.
+[Go to Extend Flex-Properties With More Advanced Features section](#extend-flex-properties-with-more-advanced-features)

 ## For developers